Skip to main content

 Overall, "Age of Conan" is criticized for its poor optimization, with players reporting frequent bugs, crashes, and significant performance issues, particularly during large-scale PvP battles.
 While some improvements have been noted over the years, many users still experience lag spikes and frame rate drops, even on modern hardware.
 Despite its engaging story and atmosphere, the game's technical shortcomings detract from the overall experience.

-• “Apparently it's still as good, better optimized of course but very little marketing if any and small player base.”
+• “Apparently it's still as good, better optimized of course but very little marketing if any and a small player base.”

 • “The DX9 v3 is nearly the same quality, but the game is much better optimized compared to the DX10 client.”